SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 #### Disaster Recovery Behavior Notes

-When a disaster recovery switch-over occurs, the Solace JMS API must establish a new connection to the Solace message brokers in the standby data center.
+When a disaster recovery switch-over occurs, the Solace JMS API must establish a new connection to the Solace event brokers in the standby data center.
 Because this is a new connection there are some special considerations worth noting.
 The [Solace-FG] contains the following notes:
 Java and JMS APIs

 For client applications using the Java or JMS APIs, any sessions on which the clients have published Guaranteed messages will be destroyed after the switch‑over.
 To indicate the disconnect and loss of publisher flow: